cablelabs/spoke/README.md

 only have to be known to the poll creator.
 There is some trust on the poll creator not to insert sniffing devices in the chain.
-This can be avoided by sharing paricipant public keys and identities across the whole polling group.
+This can be avoided by sharing participant public keys and identities across the whole polling group.
 Note that if you ask a question and you know all the participants' answers except one, this mechanism will also reveal the answer of the last unknown participant.